wiseman-timelord/Auto-LinesStatsEtc-ML/README.md

   - Prediction refinement

 ### Media:
-- I draw some lines in metatrader on the chart, and gave GPT5 the image (lower chart), and several AI sessions later it has multicolor lines that need fixing.
+- I draw some lines in metatrader on the chart, and gave GPT5 the image (lower chart), and several AI sessions later it has multicolor lines that need fixing (upper chart).

 ![Chart Display Prototype](./Media/Chart_Display_Prototype.jpg)